 Remembering what he’d said earlier about her being his world, put Kat back in a happy daze.
 Which was probably a good thing, otherwise she’d embarrass them both by gawking.

 Kat could almost see tomorrow’s Washington Post.

 American Girl Screws Up.
-A New Cold War Erupts–with Belgium this time.
+World War III Looms!

-C.J. offered the older man a respectful bow of the head before speaking.
+C.J. offered the older man a respectful bow of the head.
 “Katrina, allow me to introduce, my father’s dearest friend, The Grand Duke of Orach.
 Ernst, Miss Katrina Williamson.”

-Although he did the courtly kiss of the hand thing, Kat couldn’t help but notice how the Grand Duke hit her with the same disregard he’d shown the maid passing out refreshments a moment ago.
-The reason for that became clear when he smiled at the girl making her way toward them.
+Although he did the courtly kiss of the hand thing, the Grand Duke hit her with the same disregard he’d shown the maids passing out refreshments.
+The reason for that became clear when he nodded to the young woman her age making her way toward them.

 Kat feared she’d be drenched by the waves of adoration the blonde gushed in C.J.’s direction.

 “Miss Williamson, my daughter, Princess Marguretta.”

 “It’s exciting to meet you, Katrina,” she said with a minimum of enthusiasm.”Christian has told me so much about you.”

 Dead silence.
 Great.